Omar Sowunmi: Yeovil Town

 With Lowestoft keen to sign Sowunmi permanently upon the expiry of his contract, the defender also had a trial with Exeter City, and was amongst a host of trialists to feature in an end of season trial match at Yeovil Town.
 Having impressed manager Paul Sturrock, on 24 June 2015, Sowunmi signed a one-year contract with League Two side Yeovil Town.
 Sowunmi made his debut for Yeovil as a substitute in Yeovil's 1–0 defeat against York City, on 18 August 2015.
 He scored his first goal for Yeovil against Morecambe on 5 September 2015.

 He was offered a new contract by Yeovil at the end of the 2017–18 season.
 He was captain during the 2018–19 season.

 Colchester United

 On 1 July 2019, Sowunmi signed for his hometown club Colchester United for an undisclosed fee.
 He made his club debut on 20 August, coming on as a substitute for Luke Norris in Colchester's 2–2 League Two draw at Grimsby Town.

 After 30 appearances for the club, Sowunmi was released at the end of his contract in May 2021.

 Bromley

 On 16 August 2021, Sowunmi signed for Bromley following a successful trial period with the club.

 Sutton United

 On 16 June 2023, Sowunmi agreed to join League Two club Sutton United on a free transfer.

 Bromley

 On 1 July 2024, Sowumni returned to newly promoted League Two side Bromley for an undisclosed fee.

+Following promotion in their second campaign at the level, he was named in the League Two Team of the Season for the 2025–26 season.

+His contract with Bromley was renewed for the 2026–27 season, after the club exercised a contract option.